Olesia32/pharo-spec-components/Documentation.md

 #### API

-- `items:` — set the list of options
+* `items:` — set the list of options
+* `addItem:` — add a new radio button to the group
+* `removeItem:` — remove a radio button from the group
+* `itemAtIndex:` — return the radio button at the given index
-- `itemSelected` — returns the selected value
+* `itemSelected` — return the value of the selected radio button
+* `indexSelected` — return the index of the selected radio button
-- `selectedIndex:` — programmatically select by index
+* `selectedIndex:` — programmatically select a button by index
+* `clearSelection` — deselect the currently selected radio button
+* `whenIndexChangedDo:` — register a callback triggered when the selected index changes
-- `clearSelection` — deselects the current selection
+* `title` — return the current group title
-- `whenSelectionChangedDo:` — triggered when user selects a new option
-- `showFrame:` — add a surrounding border
-- `showTitle:` — show group title
+* `title:` — set the group title
-- `columnCount:` — number of columns
+* `columnCount:` — set the number of columns to display items (minimum 1)
-- `title:` — set the title text
+* `display:` — set a block for rendering item labels from values
-- `enableButtonAt:` — enable button at index
+* `enableButtonAt:` — enable the radio button at the given index
-- `disableButtonAt:` — disable button at index
+* `disableButtonAt:` — disable the radio button at the given index
+* `enableScrolling:` — enable or disable scrolling for the group
+* `showTitle:` — show or hide the title label
+* `showFrame:` — show or hide a border around the group

 #### Example